brshallo/piececor/README.md

 [6] Provided the lambda function evaluates to a numeric vector of length 1

+[7] Used Pearson rather than Spearman in this example because Spearman can more easily get odd cases where end-up with p-values of 1, which happens in this case, and break common methods for combining p-values

-[7] Given that for each *variable of interest* an `mgcv` model is fit – along with various other steps.
+[8] Given that for each *variable of interest* an `mgcv` model is fit – along with various other steps.

-[8] Correlation measures usually don’t have some notion of a target, so the measures would be the same.
+[9] Correlation measures usually don’t have some notion of a target, so the measures would be the same.

-[9] And not properly cited
+[10] And not properly cited